Sign In / Sign Out

 Application Process for CIDSE 4+1 Programs:

 Undergraduate students accepted into the integrated program will be eligible for graduate-level courses and seminars.
 They will be considered as undergraduates until all B.S. or B.S.E. program requirements have been completed.
-Students will need to work closely with their undergraduate advisor to determine the appropriate graduate courses to register for while enrolled in the B.S. or B.S.E degree and to complete the graduate course registration process.
+Students will need to work closely with their Graduate Advisor to determine the appropriate graduate courses to register for while enrolled in the B.S. or B.S.E degree and to complete the graduate course registration process.
 Please note:

 Upon receipt of the B.S. or the B.S.E. degree, the status of the student will change from undergraduate to graduate, which means the student will be eligible for graduate research assistantships and related health insurance and tuition waivers.
 Students will not be able to register for their first semester as a Master’s student without notifying a graduate advisor regarding their graduation.